-The Student Government Association (SGA) consists of student representatives, elected by the student body, who seek to build a united student body through encouraging and uplifting servant leadership.
+The Student Government Association (SGA) consists of student representatives, including officers elected by the student body and cabinet members chosen by the SGA president, who seek to build a united student body through encouraging and uplifting servant leadership.
 These representatives consist of executive officers and class officers who work alongside appointed directors to oversee the functions of the SGA.
 The SGA strives to be the unified voice of student concerns, while creating campus involvement and community outreach.
 In addition, the SGA works to enhance unity on campus by promoting opportunities for the enrichment and fulfillment of the student body's social and spiritual life through events and activities.